TriStrac/ELPHP_BUSAY_LY_1130SAT/README.md

-Ynion Api endpoint how to use
+Ynion Api endpoint how to use:
 A.) Users
 	1.)
 Create User
 	POST	http://localhost:8000/public/users